what is pacing in a story?

 Use story-writing software to help you plan out the events and track the progress of your plot.

 Make changes to sentence structure, paragraphs, and chapter length to speed up or slow down the pacing.
-And don’t forget to include subplots, backstories, and flashbacks to create good pacing and influence how quickly or slowly readers move through your text.
+Don’t forget to include subplots, backstories, and flashbacks to create good pacing and influence how quickly or slowly readers move through your text.

 Interested in writing fantastic stories?
 Check out these other great articles: